MacArthur Park (song): Background and release

-Italian producer Giorgio Moroder would recall that he and his collaborator Pete Bellotte had been interested in the concept of either remixing a track – as yet undecided on – which had been a hit in the 1960s or else remaking a 1960s hit as a dance track: Moroder – "I remember that I was driving in ... on the Hollywood Freeway, and I heard the original song [i.e. "MacArthur Park" by Richard Harris] on the radio.
-I thought: 'That's it – that's the song we've been looking for almost a year.'"
+Italian producer Giorgio Moroder recalled that he and his collaborator Pete Bellotte had been interested in the concept of either remixing a track – as yet undecided on – which had been a hit in the 1960s or else remaking a 1960s hit as a dance track: Moroder – "I remember that I was driving in ... on the Hollywood Freeway, and I heard the original song [by Richard Harris] on the radio.
+I thought: 'That's it – that's the song we've been looking for for almost a year.'"
 Moroder asked Neil Bogart, president of Casablanca Records, to provide him with a copy of the Richard Harris version of "MacArthur Park" to serve as the basis for Moroder's envisioned discofied reinvention: Bogart obliged with an 8-track tape containing Harris's version, prompting Moroder to buy an 8-track player in order to hear it.

-Moroder readily identified "MacArthur Park" as (quote) "a great song for Donna – with all those high notes, it was perfect [for her] ...
+Moroder said that he readily identified "MacArthur Park" as "a great song for Donna – with all those high notes, it was perfect [for her] ....
 First, I [located] a key that she could sing really high, but still with a big voice – that took an hour or two.
 I played a little piano and she sang it with my accompaniment.
 We found a key and we had Greg Mathieson do the arrangement – and then I did something very special" – that "something very special" being Moroder's recording of his own voice to form a choir heard behind Summer on the song's chorus: "I recorded about 20 seconds of all the notes, which I was able to sing on a 24-track.
 I made a loop of those notes, and put that loop in the [Solid State Logic] desk.
 I could form eight chords by having C-E-G right on the group.
 I played the chords by moving the track according to the chord that I needed."
-Of basing a discofied arrangement on the template for Webb's arrangement on the Harris version Moroder would recall: "To be honest, it was a very difficult song to [arrange], especially the brass, but we had the best musicians in town."
+Of basing a discofied arrangement on the template for Webb's arrangement on the Harris version, Moroder recalled: "To be honest, it was a very difficult song to [arrange], especially the brass, but we had the best musicians in town."